supergamerguy777/Kirby-s-Dream-Land-DX---Fluffy-Repair-Service-backup-/README.txt

 The information for the "Fluffy Repair Service" hack has been copied from the RHDN README file and pasted below.
 I hope you enjoy!

-CREDITS: I will attritribute this patch to "minucce", as that's who is credited on RHDN, though I want to offer a huge "Thank You!" to whoever developed this patch.
+CREDITS: I will attribute the Fluffy Repair Service patch to "minucce", as that's who is credited on RHDN, though I want to offer a huge "Thank You!" to whoever developed that patch.

 INFORMATION ABOUT FLUFFY REPAIR SERVICE:
 Graphics and engine fixes for "Kirby's Dream Land DX Color hack"